adrian-wiktorowicz/hotel_reservation_analysis/README.md

 ## Project Structure
 The project consists of the following files:
-- `hotel_booking_analysis.ipynb` - Jupyter Notebook containing data analysis and modeling
+- `hotel_booking_analysis.ipynb` - Jupyter Notebook containing data analysis, modeling, and all visualizations
 - `requirements.txt` - List of required dependencies for running the project

 ## Installation and Usage